Home > NLP Exercises > Belief Changing Exercises > NLP Exercise - The NLP Belief Creator

 Step 2:

-Now think of something that you are unsure as to whether it's true or not.
+Now think of something that you are unsure as to whether it's true or false.

-In fact pick something that you don't really care about either way about.
+In fact pick something that you don't really care about either way.

 Now think of this idea and as before notice that when you think of it you visualize something related to that idea.